Okay axolotl people, let’s talk about tubbing!

 - Space-saving – tubs can be placed just about anywhere.
 They are much lighter weight than an aquarium, and can be placed on most table surfaces without a problem.

-There are disadvantages as well worth mentioning, which is the increased maintenance generally associated with tubbing, however in some situations it can be invaluable.
+There are disadvantages as well worth mentioning, however in some situations it can be invaluable.
+It’s not a cure-all by any means or to be relied on in every situation.

 How to Tub Your Axolotl